TuanRids/UPATRo/README.md

 ### Next Steps for Optimization
 - The **current limit is hardware-bound**.
 Further optimization requires **changes in PAUT SDK** or a **faster hardware interface**.
 - **GPU is NOT the bottleneck anymore**.
 Further improvements must focus on **PAUT Data Acquisition speed**.
-- If new hardware or firmware updates become available, testing with a higher bandwidth data transfer is recommended.
+- Testing with a higher bandwidth data transfer is recommended if new hardware or firmware updates become available.

 ## **Technologies Used**
 - **Programming:** Modern **C++23, CUDA**